hb9kns/plog/README.md

 `./installhook.sh /home/yourself/bare.git /some/where/.git/` on the
 server to have this set up.
 Please note: the script expects a directory `./hooks/` to be in `/some/where/.git/` and will also verify this.

+If you want to mirror a repo somewhere else, you might have the config file `.plog.rc` tracked by git, but at the same time require different settings on the mirror host.
+To solve this, you may use a `localrc` variable as demonstrated in the sample config file `plogrc.template` : this variable can point to a local config which is processed *after* the standard `.plog.rc` file, and therefore can override the latter.

 #### Publication (blog/glog)